RocketChat/docs-old/user-guides/messaging/README.md

 ## Interacting with Google Drive

 _Note:_ Google Drive features shall only be available if the admin has enabled Google Drive access and correctly provided the required API keys.
-Instructions to obtain these keys can be found in the [Administration guides](../../administration-guides/).
+Instructions to obtain these keys can be found in the [Administrator guides](../../administrator-guides/).
 Furthermore, users wishing to use this feature shall be required to give permission to Rocket.Chat to access their Google Drive account.

 ### From Google Drive to Rocket.Chat